ArweaveTeam/docs.arweave.org-info/mining/overview/hashrate.md

 ## 3.1 The Normalization Factor

-As described in the [Understanding Mining](mining.md#2-hash-your-data) guide a miner will generate 640 raw hashes for each 5 MiB of data it reads.
+As described in the [Understanding Mining](mining.md#2-hash-your-data) guide a miner will generate 320 raw hashes for each 2.5 MiB of data it reads (e.g. 320 raw H1 hashes and 320 raw H2 hashes).
 For historical reasons when reporting the hashrate we normalize that number to 400.
 This is due to earlier versions of the protocol that yielded a different number of raw hashes for each range of data read - normalizing to 400 was necessary to ensure all packing formats yielded the same chance of finding a valid solution.

 After normalizing to 400 we discount the H1 hashes by 100x.
 This has to do with how a hash is compared with the network difficulty to determine whether it is a valid solution.